alkabil-audio/alkabil.site/DOCUMENTATION.md

 ## 6. Changelog

 Dates are the day the change was made (the rebuild began 2026-07-17).

+### 2026-07-19 — info page: centred text, full-width halves, fluid type

+- **Both text blocks are now vertically centred against their photo** (they sat at the top).
+Done with `align-self: center` plus **symmetric** `padding-block` per row — the padding gives the photo a taller frame *and* keeps the text centred in it.
+Zeroed the first child's `margin-top` so the symmetry holds.
+  Verified: both rows centre to within 0px, at 1280 and 1920.
+- **The section now spans full width.** Dropped the 1500px-capped `.fgrid` template for `grid-template-columns: 1fr 1fr`, so the text starts near the left edge (inset only by `--gutter`) and each half grows with the window.
+At 1920px the copy now begins at 77px instead of ~210px and fills to the halfway point.
+- **Type scales with the window** on desktop: `clamp()` on the body copy, "SOME ANSWERS" and the FAQ questions, tuned to match the site's normal scale around 1280px, grow modestly above it, and shrink below — so text only gets smaller when the screen requires it.
+Mobile sizes are untouched.
+- Everything from the previous pass still holds (verified): seam gap 0, opening a FAQ item grows photo 2 only, photo 1 unmoved, seam flush, nothing overflowing at 820px, and the mobile order unchanged.
+- §1.17 updated: full-bleed halves, the centring/seam dials, and the type clamps.

 ### 2026-07-19 — info page: each photo bound to its own section